ChandulaNethmal/chandulanethmal.github.io/_posts/1995-12-20-Deep Dive in to Deep Packet Inspection.md

 (http request packets: user agent string contains Device info; Model, OS, Browser,..etc.)

-3. Heuristic-Based Inspection:
+3. Heuristic-Based Inspection

 Uses algorithms and rules to identify deviations from normal patterns, allowing the detection of previously unknown threats or anomalies.
 Here we are defining set of rules which can be used to clearly identify normal vs abnormal behavior of sessions.

-4. Behavioral Analysis:
+4. Behavioral Analysis

 Monitors and analyzes the behavior of network traffic over time, establishing baselines for normal behavior and detecting unusual patterns.